 Exposure: Full sun

 Sow indoors 8-10 weeks before planting out.
-Any time from mid-February to late March on the coast.
-Or direct sow in early spring or early fall.
+If started indoors in late winter, Echinacea may bloom in the first year.
+It can also be direct sown in early spring or early fall.
 Germination should occur in 10-21 days.

 Sow seeds shallowly at only 3mm (1/8″) deep.
 If starting indoors, provide total darkness and a soil temperature of 21-25°C (70-75°F).
 Once sprouts appear, provide bright light.